Who wins the Giannis Antetokounmpo vs. Julius Randle matchup in tonight's game?

 Giannis Antetokounmpo & the Bucks

-- The Bucks outscore opponents by 5.4 points per game (scoring 124.4 points per game to rank second in the league while giving up 119 per outing to rank 23rd in the NBA) and have a +151 scoring differential overall.
+- The Bucks outscore opponents by 5.8 points per game (scoring 124.6 points per game to rank second in the league while allowing 118.8 per outing to rank 23rd in the NBA) and have a +170 scoring differential overall.

-- The 44.4 rebounds per game Milwaukee averages rank 11th in the NBA.
-Its opponents grab 44.1 per contest.
+- The 44.7 rebounds per game Milwaukee averages rank 10th in the league.
+Its opponents grab 44 per contest.

 Watch the NBA on Max with the B/R Sports Add-On